 Guaranteed Issue

 Both of these types of coverage have their place.
 Simplified issue is available as term or whole life insurance.
-It works well for those have mild to moderate health issues or clients who want coverage immediately and don’t have time to wait for underwriting.
+It works well for those with mild to moderate health issues or clients who want coverage immediately and don’t have time to wait for underwriting.

 How Does Life Insurance Work: Permanent Life Insurance